HuwHD/961202_MotionCap/README.md

 # 961202_MotionCap
-Motion tracking Visor for Alternate Mouse Input
+## Motion tracking Visor for Alternate Mouse Input
+Documentation to be ritten here...